-Table 2-5 Attributes of the <jws> Element of the jwsc Ant Task (Continued)
+Table 2-5 (Cont.)
+Attributes of the <jws> Element of the jwsc Ant Task

 Attribute Description Required?
-JAX-RPC, JAX-WS, or Both? wsdl0nly Specifies that only a WSDL file should be generated for this JWS file.
+JAX-RPC, JAX-WS, or Both? type Specifies the type of Web Service to generate: JAX-WS or JAX-RPC.
+No Both Valid values are: JAXWS JAXRPC Default value is JAXRPC. wsdlOnly Specifies that only a WSDL file should be generated for this JWS file.
 No Both Note: Although the other artifacts, such as the deployment descriptors and service endpoint interface, are not generated, data binding artifacts are generated because the WSDL must include the XML Schema that describes the data types of the parameters and return values of the Web Service operations.
 The WSDL is generated into the destDir directory.
-The name of the file is JWS_ClassNameService.wsdl, where JWS_ClassName refers to the name of the JWS class.
-JWS_ClassNameService is also the name of Web Service in the generated WSDL file.
+The name of the file is JWS ClassNameService.wsdl , where JWS ClassName refers to the name of the JWS class.
+JWSClassNameService is also the name of Web Service in the generated WSDL file.
 If you set this attribute to true but also set the explode attribute to false (which is also the default value), then jwsc ignores the explode attribute and always generates the output in exploded format.
 Valid values for this attribute are true or false.
 The default value is false, which means that all artifacts are generated by default, not just the WSDL file.
-Applies only when <jws> is a child of jwsc.</jws> module
+Applies only when <jws> is a child of jwsc.</jws>